chenDeepin/HTSdata/README.md

         (2) Calculate: Click the "Calculate" button to perform the calculation and display the results.
     4) Saving Results
         (1) Save Template: Save the current processing parameters as a JSON template file.
-        (2) Save Results: Save the processed data back to Excel files with _processed appended to the original filenames.
+        (2) Save Results: Save the processed data to Excel files with _processed appended to the original filenames.

-7. Control regions and abbreviation in equation
+7. Control regions and abbreviations in the equation
     pos: positive control regions (averaged value in equation)
     neg: negative control regions(averaged value in equation)
     blank: blank control regions (averaged value in equation, often for DMSO or vehicle)